samudrazulqifli/hrisTest/api/README.md

 Kotakodelab team members have worked through this work sample to make sure we are not asking for too much of your time.
 This shouldn't take you longer than a couple of hours depending on your knowledge and the bells and whistles you want to add.
 We are looking forward to hearing from you!

+## Requirements Checklist

+- [x] Should be able to create Staff
+- [x] Should be able to update Staff
+- [x] Staff should be able to login
+- [x] Staff should be able to logout
+- [ ] Staff should not be able to update another staff dat
+- [ ] Staff should be able to clock in
+- [ ] Staff should be able to clock out